Origins Project – Interview with Jon Young

 Tom Brown’s Influence on Jon’s Journey of Nature Connection

-By the time he wrote his first book and opened the Tracker School, I was deeply trained in what his school represented.
-I came on at the age of 18 as an instructor in these ancient arts of interacting with nature in a variety of ways.
+By the time he wrote his first book and opened his school, the Tracker School, I was deeply trained in what his school represented.
+Naturally, I came on at the age of 18 as an instructor in these ancient arts of interacting with nature in a variety of ways.
 It wasn’t just about primitive skills.
 It was about these subtleties of awareness and understandings of the natural world that allowed me to be a helpful instructor.
 That was right when I was finishing my first year at Rutgers University and really wondering what it was that I was going to do with these years at college.

 Upon reading his book, The Tracker, I became aware that he was using a lineage of mentoring that was profoundly rich and highly guided by this traditional form.
 I decided at that point that I needed to research that form, to see if it was just him or if it existed in other cultures.
-I wasn’t an anthropology major, I was kind of an environmental science major, but my advisor was kind enough to let me design my own research.
-I was already a rabid researcher by that point.
+I wasn’t an anthropology major, I was kind of an environmental science major, but my advisor was kind enough to let me design my own research already.
+I was a rabid researcher by that point.
 Tom had raised me to be a researcher, anything I wanted to know, I could hunt for the answer and find.
 He had turned on this deep passion in me as a tracker, really, to track whatever I wanted to know.
 I was a very activated, passionate undergrad.
-I think the professors didn’t know what to do with me.
-I was kind of awake in a way that nobody else was, which had its ups and downs.
-I would engage in debate with them and take them off subject in ways that they didn’t always appreciate, but I wanted to know.
+I think the professors didn’t know what to do with me, because I was kind of awake in a way that nobody else was, which had its ups and downs, because I would engage in debate with them and take them off subject in ways that they didn’t always appreciate, but I wanted to know.

 I think they shuddered and snuck out of the room as quickly as possible so I wouldn’t catch them at the end of the lecture, you know, so I wouldn’t tie up most of their time.
-It didn’t matter, because I had this great professor, Dr. Ehrenfeld, who served as an informal advisor to me.
-He was kind enough to sit with me as an elder and incredibly brilliant conservation biologist who really enjoyed my passion, and really helped to guide my research, and to give me clues where I should look for this and that.
+It didn’t matter, because I had this great professor, Dr. Ehrenfeld, who as an informal advisor to me, but who was kind enough to sit with me as an elder and incredibly brilliant conservation biologist who really enjoyed my passion, and really helped to guide my research, and to give me clues where I should look for this and that.
 I was turned on to all the resources in the anthropology library system and took anthropology classes, and then began to research and gather, I think the best way to describe it is a kind of a map.
 A map of the sorts of activities and processes that children are taught in indigenous cultures, especially hunter-gatherer, nomads, from sandy places.

 I also looked into the roots of my own family lineage.
 All through Europe and Ireland, and also in northern Canada.
-I was very interested in what defines cultural practices that pass intergenerationally which connect people.
+I was very interested in what defines cultural practices that pass intergenerationally that connect people.
 As it turned out, that’s the framework from which I was looking.
 My main thesis question was, “Why are some people so unbelievably connected to nature, and why are others not?”
-The hunter-gatherer, nomadic, sandy place lineage piece was also related to the Apache lineage that my mentor had, so I wanted to have a basis for comparison with what Tom Brown did for me as a boy.
+The hunter-gatherer, nomadic, sandy place lineage piece was also related to the Apache lineage that my mentor had, so I wanted to have the basis for comparison with what Tom Brown did for me as a boy.